I’ve talked about online security in the past, and thought that, following recent headlines, I’d do a follow up.

 There’s all your online shopping accounts.
 Financial accounts.
 Your email account (or accounts).
 Your Netflix or other streaming service login.
 Your social media accounts too.

-I’ve checked, and I have 286 different accounts.
+I’ve checked, and I have over 350 passwords.
 Not all of them are used regularly; but they are all accounts stored somewhere online.

 Of these, only 6 of them have the same password.
 I really should take a look at those!!